lonate12/pittman-park-pickup/project_documents/design_document.md

 # 5. Proposed Architecture Overview

-With regards to tech stack/deployment architecture, I'll use Svelt for the FE and Spring Boot for the BE.
+With regards to tech stack/deployment architecture, I'll use React for the FE and AWS API Gateway for the BE.
 DynamoDB for the DB.

 # 6. API